internetarchive/archive-pdf-tools/README.rst

 (typically using either JBIG2 or CCITT).

-In a PDF, this usually means the background image is inserted into a page, followed by the foreground image, which uses the mask as it's alpha layer.
+In a PDF, this usually means the background image is inserted into a page, followed by the foreground image, which uses the mask as its alpha layer.

 Usage
 -----